 During the London 2012 Summer Olympics, Greenwich Park was the venue for the Olympic and Paralympic equestrian events and for the riding and running parts of the modern pentathlon events.
 The park also provides the 'red start' for the London Marathon.

-The Olympic equestrian cross country called be viewed at https://www.youtube.com/watch?v=mpMD0t-vqCk
+The Olympic equestrian cross country course can be viewed at https://www.youtube.com/watch?v=mpMD0t-vqCk

 Today Greenwich Park covers 180 acres and is part of the Greenwich World Heritage Site.
 The park is open from 6 am all year round and closes at dusk.